zeynepdeniztr/Countries-Flags-and-Happiness/README.md

 * **Freedom**: moderate positive correlation (r ≈ +0.64, p < 0.0001)
 * **Flag colors & symbols**: no significant correlations (p > 0.05)

 **Conclusion:** We reject H₀ for socio-economic indicators.
-Flag‐specific features alone do not significantly correlate with happiness.
+Flag-specific features alone do not significantly correlate with happiness.
 Socio-economic factors are significantly linked to happiness, whereas individual flag features do not show meaningful direct associations.

 ---

 ## Machine Learning Model

 To explore predictive power beyond simple correlations, we converted continuous happiness scores into two categories—"high" and "low"—based on the median value (\~5.12).
 We then trained a Random Forest classifier using 14 binary flag attributes (colors and symbols) as inputs.

 The model was evaluated on an 80/20 train-test split, and performance was further validated via five-fold cross‑validation.

+To evaluate predictive power, we converted happiness scores into two categories (high/low) around the median (\~5.12), then trained a Random Forest classifier on 14 binary flag features.

 ---